alexandruionica/cloudbackup/documentation_src/docs/configuration.md

 - `AWS_ACCESS_KEY_ID` - optional parameter.
 AWS access key id.
 If not specified then the AWS library will use the standard resolution method.
 If specified then also the `AWS_SECRET_ACCESS_KEY` needs to be specified.
 - `AWS_SECRET_ACCESS_KEY` - optional parameter.
 AWS secret key.
 If not specified then the AWS library will use the standard resolution method.
 If specified then also the `AWS_ACCESS_KEY_ID` needs to be specified.
 - `storage_class` - optional parameter.
 If specified, it must be one of "STANDARD", "REDUCED_REDUNDANCY", "STANDARD_IA", "ONEZONE_IA", "INTELLIGENT_TIERING".
 Values correspond to AWS storage tiers for S3.
+- `region` - optional parameter.
+Must be a valid AWS region, lower cased.
+For example: "us-east-1" or "ap-southeast-2".
+If specified, it will be used only in case the region of the S3 bucket can not be programatically determined using the S3 API.

 # Notification